willjrho/MezoAgent/README.md

 To use:

--import correct packages, create env file with and add secrets, run agent file
+-import correct packages, create env file and add secrets, run agent file

  Prompt agent with